coderello/laravel-passport-social-grant/README.md

 class AppServiceProvider extends ServiceProvider
 {
     /**
-     * All of the container bindings that should be registered.
+     * All the container bindings that should be registered.
      *
      * @var array
      */